 Applying a liquid shield, like Liquiproof is also a top way of protecting your shoes from stains and dirt in the damp/wet UK conditions.

 Before you put a dress shoe or Oxford shoe on, get your local cobbler to put a rubber sole on the bottom to protect the leather sole from getting damaged.
 For less than £20, you’ll have better traction while walking and an inexpensive solution when you need to replace them.
 Or purchase a pair of our Percy Stride's and get your rubber protectors as standard.
 View our full range here.

-To continue your education on shoe care try our other informative blogs on the subject:
+To continue your education on shoe care, try reading our other informative blogs: